corrode/tarnish/README.md

 an `abort()` call in a dependency either.
 When those things happen, the entire process terminates.

-This library was born out of necessity to handle the specific problem of wrapping an untrusted sys-crate that made unsafe calls to C. With tarnish, the dangerous parts run in a separate process.
-If that crashes, the parent process detects the failure and spawns a fresh worker.
+This library aims to solve that problem.

-This pattern turns out to be useful for various kinds of systems programming.
+With tarnish, the dangerous parts run in a separate process.
-Any code where you can't guarantee stability can be isolated this way, which is why I generalized the pattern into a reusable library.
+It was born out of necessity to handle the specific issue of wrapping an untrusted sys-crate that made unsafe calls to C. If that crashes, the parent process detects the failure and spawns a fresh worker.
+This pattern turns out to be surprisingly effective, which is why I generalized the pattern into a reusable library.
 That said, I haven't used it specifically outside of my narrow FFI use case yet, so be cautious still.

 ## Features